 Catherine Lord Undergraduate Honors Studio

 Named after Professor Emeritus Catherine Lord, the Undergraduate Honors Studio is a shared studio that houses the students selected to be in the honors program to support their research and art production.

 Digital Filmmaking facilities include a Sound Stage, Equipment Office, and a Undergraduate Post-Production Lab comprised of video editing suites, sound recording suite, voice over room, and a production office.
 The Digital Filmmaking undergraduate course track incorporates production, projects and special topic courses.
 The Minor in Digital Filmmaking begins in Fall 2015.

 CAC building, ground floor

-The Mechatronics Lab, designed and run by Simon Penny, is a state of the art 22 seat teaching lab for analog and digital electronics, digital electronics, microcontroller programming and electromechanics.
-Facilities include a stereomicroscope for smd (surface mount) electronics assembly, a suite of small machine tools - mill, lathe, drillpress, and a full stock of hand tools, fasterners and electronics components.
+The Mechatronics Lab, designed and run by Simon Penny, is a state-of-the-art 22 seat teaching lab for analog and digital electronics, digital electronics, microcontroller programming and electromechanics.
+Facilities include a stereomicroscope for SMD (surface mount) electronics assembly, a suite of small machine tools - mill, lathe, drill press, and a full stock of hand tools, fasteners and electronics components.